santiment/academy/src/docs/santiment-queries/liquidation/index.md

 ## Exploration of the Tables

-We can inspect the tables with the commands we learned in [Exploration](/santiment-queries/exploration/).
+We can inspect the table with the commands we learned in [Exploration](/santiment-queries/exploration/).

-Below, we have listed all the liquidation tables with their columns, brief descriptions, and some example queries that you can use to explore the tables.
+Below, we have listed the table containing the lending pools data with its columns, brief descriptions, and some example queries that you can use to explore the table.

 ### lending\_pools\_events